Phases of Interacting Fibonacci Anyons on a Ladder at Half-Filling: Conclusion

 We have studied Fibonacci anyons localized on a ladder subject to a tight-binding model with nearest-neighbor interactions and have analyzed the supported phases at half-filling.
 For low repulsion strengths, a metallic phase with central charge $c=1$ is found, which arises from the hopping processes in the Hamiltonian.
 This is consistent with results from other works~\cite{PhysRevLett.108.207201, PhysRevB.87.085106, AnyonLadderAyeni, PhysRevB.93.165128} in which the total central charge is found to consist of this kinetic contribution and fusion space contributions that are trivial in our case.
 For larger repulsion strengths, the system enters a charge-density wave (CDW) phase, which is confirmed with the appropriate order parameter.

-Employing a perturbation theory treatment in the strong repulsion limit, it is found that the resulting effecitve Hamiltonian supports four distinct phases.
+Employing a perturbation theory treatment in the strong repulsion limit, it is found that the resulting effective Hamiltonian supports four distinct phases.
 Two of these phases are described by the tricritical Ising CFT and the three-state Potts CFT, which are known as the phases realized by the golden chain Hamiltonian~\cite{GoldenChain, IntroFibAndGC}.
-The presence of these phases is confirmed by extracting consistent central charges and transfer matrix spectra of infinite matrix porduct states.
-Using these properties to characterize the remaining two phases, one phase is found to be incommensurate while the other one shows $\mathbb{Z}_2$ behavior.
+The presence of these phases is confirmed by extracting consistent central charges and transfer matrix spectra of infinite matrix product states.
+Using these properties to characterize the remaining two phases, one phase is found to exhibit incommensurate correlations while the other one supports $\mathbb{Z}_2$ behavior.
 In both phases, the convergence with bond dimension is too slow in order to unambiguously extract the central charge, such that only intervals in which the true values may lie can be estimated.
+All four phases of the effective Hamiltonian are shown to be adiabatically connected to phases of a known anyon model~\cite{GoldenChainAndMG}.

-Considering the above results, there are many interesting quesitions that may be worth exploring in future research.
-As the effective Hamiltonian was found to support two novel phases (to the best of our knowledge), it would certainly be interesting to further study these phases in order to discover and determine properties that go beyond the scope of this work.
+Considering the above results, there are many interesting questions that may be worth exploring in future research.
+As it was found that the three-anyon interactions lead to incommensurate correlations for Fibonacci anyons, it would be interesting to consider general three-anyon interactions (not motivated from our effective Hamiltonian) for other non-Abelian anyon species and explore how generic such incommensurate correlations are for these models.

-Another prospect is the generalization of this model to other anyon types and the search for phases that similarly cannot be described by anyonic chain Hamiltonians that only feature nearest-neighbor interactions~\cite{GoldenChain, IntroFibAndGC, PhysRevLett.103.070401, AnyonSpin1Chains, YangLeeAnyons, PhysRevB.90.081111, FINCH2014299}.
+Another prospect is the generalization of our model to other anyon types and the search for phases that similarly cannot be described by anyonic chain Hamiltonians that only feature nearest-neighbor interactions~\cite{GoldenChain, IntroFibAndGC, PhysRevLett.103.070401, AnyonSpin1Chains, YangLeeAnyons, PhysRevB.90.081111, FINCH2014299}.
 For such studies, the perturbation theory calculation presented in App.~\ref{App:PT} can be straight forwardly adapted to other anyon types.

 Even when staying with Fibonacci anyons, going beyond the case of half-filling seems to be a promising direction.
 In particular, as there have already been studies on anyonic analogues to the $t-J$ model~\cite{PhysRevLett.108.207201, PhysRevB.87.085106, PhysRevB.93.165128, AnyonLadderAyeni} focusing on nearest-neighbor interactions, employing perturbation theory to derive an effective Hamiltonian that contains contributions beyond these analogues may reveal new phases and insights, similar to how the effective model studied in this work supports phases beyond the golden chain.